Specialist insurance for recruitment agencies and staffing businesses

 We're the REC's exclusive insurance broker.
 Find out more about the unique benefits we offer to REC members.

 Industry insights for the recruiter

-Clients are increasingly insisting contractors carry their own insurance cover.
-In conjunction with Hiscox, we are able to offer a recruitment insurance package created exclusively for freelance contractors working via recruitment companies.
-This product can cater for a wide range of manual occupations.
+We know your clients are increasingly insisting their contractors arrange suitable insurance cover.
+In partnership with a leading insurer, we offer an insurance package developed exclusively for freelance contractors working through recruitment companies.
+Freelancers Choice is ideal for a wide range of manual occupations.